Photo of Jane Pinho

 Jane Pinho

-Jane Pinho is co-chair’s Covington’s Entertainment and Media Industry Group and is a partner in the Technology and Communications practice and the International Business Reorganization practice.
+Jane Pinho co-chairs Covington’s Entertainment and Media Industry Group and is a partner in the Technology and Communications practice and the International Business Reorganization practice.
 She has advised international streaming services on their content acquisition strategies, on new product launches and global expansions, and on media regulation and licensing for the past decade.

 Jane works with media industry leaders with global operations, including streaming services, video games and interactive entertainment companies, and social media platforms.
 She has particular experience advising in relation to the creation, acquisition, and distribution of digital content in the UK and Europe, in relation to the multi-territory launch, expansion, monetization and marketing of digital media products and services and in relation to compliance with the UK’s broadcasting, on-demand, video-sharing platform and online safety regimes, representing clients facing regulatory scrutiny.
 She also has experience advising media and technology companies on UK and EU consumer protection law, including on an investigation by the EU Commission and the Consumer Protection Co-operation Network.